Logarithms of Catalan generating functions: A combinatorial approach: Combinatorial interpretation via lattice paths

 Lemma~$\ref{lem:bb}$ also provides an elementary way to recover the explicit expressions for the coefficients of $\log G_k$ for every $k\geq 2$ (known from~\cite{jansen2015tonks, knuth_christmas2014}) --- by simply counting $k$-ornaments.

-\begin{theo} Let $k\geq 2$ and $n\in\N$.
-We have \end{theo} \begin{proof} A well-known result (see, e.g.,~\cite{drube2022}) provides the number $c^{(p)}_{k,n}$ of Dyck paths of length $kn$ with exactly $p\in\N$ returns to zero (which corresponds to the number of unlabeled $k$-good paths of length $kn$ that intersect the diagonal $y=(k-1)x$ exactly $p+1$ times):
+\begin{theorem} Let $k\geq 2$.
+We have \end{theorem} \begin{proof} A well-known result (see, e.g.,~\cite{drube2022}) provides the number $c^{(p)}_{k,n}$ of Dyck paths of length $kn$ with exactly $p\in\N$ returns to zero (which corresponds to the number of unlabeled $k$-good paths of length $kn$ that intersect the diagonal $y=(k-1)x$ exactly $p+1$ times):